dfelinto/blender-manual/manual/animation/markers.rst

    :Mode:      All modes
    :Menu:      :menuselection:`Marker --> Rename Marker`
-   :Shortcut:  :kbd:`Ctrl-M`
+   :Shortcut:  :kbd:`F2`

 Having dozens of markers scattered throughout your scene's time will not help you much unless you know what they stand for.
-You can name a marker by selecting it, pressing :kbd:`Ctrl-M`, typing the name, and pressing the OK button.
+You can name a marker by selecting it, pressing :kbd:`F2`, typing the name, and press :kbd:`Enter`

 .. _bpy.ops.marker.move: